User Needs

 What are highly cited scientific articles on the subject of user needs?

-This chapter offers a comprehensive overview of UX Design, emphasizing its multidisciplinary nature and focus on crafting valuable user experiences.
-It covers fundamental concepts, methodologies, and the importance of a User Centered Design (UCD) philosophy, which prioritizes user needs in the design process.
-The authors outline the UCD's main phases, advocate for user participation, and discuss qualitative and quantitative methods employed at each stage.
+This chapter offers a comprehensive overview of UX Design—emphasizing its multidisciplinary nature and focus on crafting valuable user experiences.
+It covers fundamental concepts, methodologies as well as how important a User Centered Design (UCD) philosophy is.
+The authors outline the UCD's main phases, advocate for user participation and discuss qualitative and quantitative methods employed at each stage.
 The chapter also debunks the myth that UX Design is solely for digital products, highlighting its application in broader contexts.

 This chapter by Andrea Manciaracina delves into designing learning environments that integrate pedagogy, space, and technology.
-It discusses research outputs and project activities, creating scenarios for learning environments, and proposes a tool for applying these scenarios in real-world teaching.
-The tool, validated through co-design activities with teachers from Politecnico di Milano, aims to help users select appropriate technologies for teaching.
-The chapter concludes with a rule manual for the tool, combining methodological insights from research and practical findings from tool experimentation.
+It discusses research outputs and project activities, creating scenarios for learning environments—and proposes a tool for applying these scenarios in real-world teaching.
+The tool—validated through co-design activities with teachers from Politecnico di Milano—aims to help users select appropriate technologies for teaching.
+The chapter ends with a rule manual for the tool—combining methodological insights from research and practical findings from tool experimentation.

 What are popular good books on the subject of user needs?